pivotal/docs-tap/integrations/external-observability-tools.hbs.md

     > For more information, see the troubleshooting item
     > [Datadog agent cannot reconcile webhook on AKS](../troubleshooting-tap/troubleshoot-using-tap.hbs.md#datadog-agent-aks).

-1. Generate a new API key in Datadog for the Agent that wil push metrics to Datadog.
+1. Generate a new API key in Datadog for the Agent that will push metrics to Datadog.
    You do this in the Datadog UI, under `Profile/Organization Settings/API Keys`.

 1. Create a secret for the Datadog API key by running: